Prototyping & Printing

-When FDM printing is used, it requires a thermoplastic material to be forced out after reaching melting point, which then allows it to create a 3D shape layer-by-layer.
+When FDM printing is used, it forces out a thermoplastic material once it reaches melting point, which allows it to create a layered 3D shape.
 Once each layer is completed, the printer nozzle is lowered to allow the next plastic layer to be added.
-It also uses a ‘scaffolding’ material during the process to help with stabilisation and once the object has been created, the supporting materials can be removed.
+It also uses a ‘scaffolding’ material during the process to help with stabilisation and once the prototype has been created, the supporting materials can be removed.

 Applications: Presentation models, flexible rubber-like models, prototypes for fittings, valves and parts with complex interior features

 ✓ Creates complex shape and details